BobShoaun/Portfolio-V2/public/how-i-made-my-own-cryptocurrency.md

 consensus is reached through a system called proof of work.
 Before adding a block to the blockchain, a certain amount of work has to be put in order for it to be valid.
 The work is in the form of brute force computation, and cryptographic hash functions allow for an untrusted party to show proof that they have done a certain amount of work.
 This prevents anyone from being able to spam appends to the blockchain, and allows only people who have invested time and energy to add to it.
 These people are called miners, and the act of brute forcing the correct hash to a block is mining.
 As a reward for their efforts to secure and update the blockchain, they are rewarded with the block reward, which is currently 512 bobcoins created from thin air and given to the miners.

-## The blockchain
+## The Blockchain

 Like all blockchains, the bobcoin blockchain started at its genesis block.
 Block explorer link: https://bobcoin.cash/block/0000000feec941f61402e216aad021939642cfee2e97e6fc45c7a692dd3a759f
 .
 The block was mined on a Thursday morning on 10th June 2021, when I have finalized the parameters for the blockchain.
 The initial target hash I have chosen starts with exactly 6 zeros, that means, a hash of all blocks must be smaller than the target hash (has greater or equal to 6 zeroes).
 It took roughly 15 minutes to mine the first block, at that time I thought that was too long, and considered decreasing the difficulty.
 But subsequent blocks showed that the average time is around the ballpark of 5 minutes, I was just unlucky on my first block.
 Therefore I stuck with that initial difficulty and it remains to this day.
-The address which is served the block reward, or the miner is 8GEN8Ab66ydbi82Q3wVcVwWKpvRVphN.
+The address which is served the block reward, or the miner is `8GEN8Ab66ydbi82Q3wVcVwWKpvRVphN`.
 A vanity address curated specifically to have the GEN word in front, I wanted a special address to receive the first ever bobcoins mined.

-## The Bobcoin address
+## Address Format

 All bobcoin addresses start with either an 8 or 9.
 Like bitcoin, which has 1 appended to legacy addresses, and 3 for segwit addresses, and dogecoin with a D in front of every address.
 In a world with multitudes of different cryptocurrencies using cryptic addresses, it is necessary to distinguish between addresses of different currencies.
 A bobcoin address is also encoded in base58, a standard adopted by most other cryptocurrencies as it eliminates common characters that can be confused with each other like 0, o, and O. Like a bank account number, it has a checksum built into the address, meaning there are “right” and “wrong” addresses, they are not just any random base58 string.
 This improves the user experience and saves them in the event of a typo, and thus sending their coins into the void.